Stella Holt: Collaboration with Langston Hughes

 Stella Holt produced Langston Hughes's musical Simply Heavenly in May 1957, with a budget of $4,200 and a cast that starred Mel Stewart and Claudia McNeil.
 The production, directed by Joshua Shelley with music by David Martin, began its off-Broadway run at the 85th Street Playhouse.
 The fire department closed the theater after 49 performances because of a failed building inspection, so Holt and Hughes decided to move the production to Broadway.
 Simply Heavenly began performances again in August at the Playhouse Theater.

 After a successful Broadway run, Simply Heavenly re-opened off-Broadway in November 1957.
-It was shut down again in January of 1958, after a ruling by Actors' Equity.
+It was shut down again in January 1958, after a ruling by Actors' Equity.
 The show's union cast alleged that Stella Holt was making prohibited and underhanded budget maneuvers to update the building and meet inspection requirements.

 Despite these difficulties, Langston Hughes brought Holt on again as a co-producer on his Jerico-Jim Crow in 1964.
 In 1965 Holt produced Hughes's Prodigal Son at the Greenwich Mews, directed by Vinnette Carroll.
 Prodigal Son drew large crowds in New York, and buoyed by this success Holt put together a European tour.
 The touring production was plagued by financial issues, including late payment of the touring company.
 Holt was blamed for these problems, and according to playwright Isaiah Sheffer, "some of her business practices were, to put it mildly, highly questionable ...
 I saw enough hanky-panky and cutting of corners to wonder about her ethics."